 INVERTED CUP AND HANDLE REWARD:RISK

 When using the surface's breakout rate as stop loss, R:R will depend on the (breakout rate-entry rate) distance, compared to the cup's height (2-3)

-When using the handle's low (4) as stop loss, the pattern's R:R improves when the handle's height (4-5) is relatively short compared to the cup's height (2-3)
+When using the handle's high (4) as stop loss, the pattern's R:R improves when the handle's height (4-5) is relatively short compared to the cup's height (2-3)

 Always remember that both stop loss levels explained above are absolute, the actual stop loss rate for your trade setup should be a bit beyond those levels to give the trade setup some room to breathe, and of course, calculations for position size and R:R should be done with respect to those rates.